fotober

 Step 7: Market Your Real Estate Photography Business

-Success statistics show that 70% of real estate photography business comes from repeat clients and referrals.
-Attend local real estate events and join professional associations to build connections.
-Schedule regular meetings with top-performing agents in your area.
-Create referral programs that reward agents for bringing new business.
+Success statistics show that 70% of a real estate photography business comes from repeat clients and referrals.
+To grow your business, it’s crucial to market effectively.
+Attend local real estate events and join professional associations to build valuable connections.
+Schedule regular meetings with top-performing agents in your area and create referral programs that reward agents for bringing new business.

 Building relationships is a necessary thing